Apply to the Program

 Applicants invited for interviews will be offered a choice of two dates in January to come to campus to meet with faculty and current interns and tour the training facilities.
 Each applicant will participate in individual interviews with at least two faculty members who will complete formal evaluations of each applicant.

 After interviews are completed, the Admissions Committee will meet again as a group to discuss the applicants and develop rank order lists for both the Open and Autism emphasis areas for submission to the Match.

 All actions of the Admissions Committee, Training Faculty, and current interns will be consistent with APPIC policies.
 These policies are reviewed by all involved in the admissions process prior to the start of each admissions cycle.

-Interns admitted to the program are appointed to the House Staff of Indiana University School of Medicine for 12 calendar months beginning September 1 ending August 31 of the training year.
+Interns admitted to the program will be appointed to the House Staff of Indiana University School of Medicine for 12 calendar months beginning July 1 and ending June 30.
 Upon appointment to the House Staff of Indiana University School of Medicine, psychology interns will complete a contract issued by the Graduate Medical Education (GME) Office and be expected to abide by the policies and procedures of the Indiana University School of Medicine House Staff.
 Please see the section of this handbook containing the GME House Staff policies.

 Interns, consistent with GME requirements, will be required to have a Criminal Background Check and Motor Vehicle Record Check, sign the Contract of Appointment to House Staff, Patent Agreement and the IU School of Medicine Statement of Principles.
 Cases in which there are any findings from the Criminal Background Check or Motor Vehicle Record Check will be reviewed by Dr. Howenstine, Director of Graduate Medical Education to determine the appropriate course of action.